Obama to Democrats: 'Sulking and moping is not an option'

 Obama was accompanying Senate nominee John Fetterman, the lieutenant governor who represents his party’s best chance to flip a Republican-held seat.
 Later Saturday, they were to appear in Philadelphia with Biden and Josh Shapiro, the nominee for governor.

-Former President Donald Trump will finish the day courting voters in a working-class region in the southwestern corner of the state Dr. Mehmet Oz, the Senate nominee, and Doug Mastriano, who running for governor.
+Trump will finish the day courting voters in a working-class region in the southwestern corner of the state with Dr. Mehmet Oz, the Senate nominee, and Doug Mastriano, who is running for governor.

 The attention on Pennsylvania underscores the stakes in 2022 and beyond for the tightly contested state.
 The Oz-Fetterman race could decide the Senate majority — and with it, Biden’s agenda and judicial appointments for the next two years.
 The governor’s contest will determine the direction of state policy and control of the state’s election infrastructure heading into the 2024 presidential contest.